 Heat a griddle or a large non-stick pan over medium heat.
 Once hot, grease the griddle or pan with butter or oil.
 Immediately, pour or scoop ¼ cup of batter for each pancake.

-Cook them for about 2 minutes, making sure to wait until bubbles form and edges are defined before flipping them over.
-Cook the other side for another 1 to 2 minutes.
-Remove them from the hot surface onto a plate and repeat the process with the remaining pancake batter.
+Cook them for about 2 minutes, waiting until bubbles form and edges are defined before flipping them over.
+Cook the other side for about 2 more minutes (a little less).
+Transfer them to a plate and repeat the process with the remaining pancake batter.
 If the pancakes are cooking too much on the outside but the middles are undercooked, reduce the heat.
 They're being flipped too early and don't have enough time to cook.

 Serve & store